 In addition, I would like to raise a problem which was widely debated, that of the minaret.
-Of course, the minaret limiting the heights of buildings. which would clearly impose a sense of monumental hierarchy upon the city?
+Of course, the minaret serves for the call to prayer and it is, by its high elevation, a symbol.
+In the ancient cities of Islam the minarets dominated all the other buildings around them, manifesting the hierarrchy of values upon which Islamic society was founded.
+Today Western modernism, with its materialistic values based on money and consumerism, has endowed these cities with buildings intended high-rise bureaucracy and for business, thereby destroying the visual imagery of spiritual values that predominated in the city.
+A question, then, comes to the fore: is it possible for two forms, symbolising totally opposed values, to coexist in a modern city?
+Should we make minarets higher than the office towers?
+Or rather, should not political powers define codes for limiting the heights of buildings, which would clearly impose a sense of monumental hierarchy upon the city?
 This was always the case in the ancient cities of the Arabo-Islamic world.
 It is this latter solution, in our opinion, which is the most global, the most difficult, but also the most courageous that the urban planning authorities in Iraq could adopt.

 3) In conclusion, I should like to address the issue of references to tradition through the choice of an architectural language.
 Here, the question is not exclusively one of religion, since it implies the whole cultural domain of Arabo-Islamic societies asserting their existence in the face of cultural imperialism by industrialised countries.
 In this respect both Eastern socialism and Western capitalism have certain things in common: references to a cultural tradition in order to make it live again does not just mean undertaking a superficial game of stylistic references, Abbasid or other, to which many of the competitors have succumbed.
-Stylistic games which are not morally reprehensible in themselves, and perhaps can be an indispensible step in emphasising visible differences with the modernity of developed countries; and, national traditions may even have value again in the eves of certain Arab peoples.
+Stylistic games which are not morally reprehensible in themselves, and perhaps can be an indispensible step in emphasising visible differences with the modernity of developed countries; and, national traditions may even have value again in the eyes of certain Arab peoples.
 But such an endeavour may become useless and even negative if it leads only to camouflaging surfaces that marks a space, whose very concept, for example is foreign to Arabo-Islamic culture.
 The primary effort by architects should rather modestly consist therefore in learning the essential elements of a tradition, particularly the Arabo-Islamic concept of space, a concept which denotes a specific kind of space that ought to be understood as much by its visual manifestations, by its geometrical or compositional order, proportions or ornamentation, as by its mode of production and its social and cultural effects.
-From this point of view, most of the projects persented have little relationship with an Arab concept of space.
+From this point of view, most of the projects persented have little relationship with an Arab concept of

 Only the project by Mr. Alousi reflects this, by a multiplicity and juxtaposition of spaces.
-Above all Mr. Alousi indicates an approach which easily does without the heavy stylistic allusions in order to attain an essential, and regenerated expression that is compatible with serves for the call to prayer and it is, by its high elevation, a symbol.
-In the ancient cities of Islam the minarets dominated all the other buildings around them, manifesting the hierarrchy of values upon which Islamic society was founded.
-Today Western modernism, with its materialistic values based on money and consumerism, has endowed these cities with high-rise buildings intended for bureaucracy and for business, thereby destroying the visual imagery of spiritual values that predominated in the city.
-A question, then, comes to the fore: is it possible for two forms, symbolising totalit the aspect of a garden that serves as a transition between the prayer hall and surrounding buildings.
-Finally, and certainly more subtly, Mr. Badran preserves ly opposed values, to coexist in a modern city?
-Should we make minarets higher than the office towers?
-Or rather, should not political powers define codes for our time.
+Above all Mr. Alousi indicates an approach which easily does without the heavy stylistic allusions in order to attain an essential, and regenerated expression that is compatible with our time.